leventdem/localForageBenchmark/README.md

    ...
 ]
 ```
-For a single instance, we retrieve all the object, which means a data *overhead*, in order to get only the meta object (with lastModification property).
+For a single instance, we must get the entire object, which means a data *overhead*, in order to retrieve the meta object (with lastModification property).

 ```language-javascript